What is AcWriMo?

-It’s inspired by the amazing NaNoWriMo (National Novel Writing Month) but caters to the specific needs of academic writers at all stages of their career (from undergrads to the most distinguished of professors).
-It’s hosted by us – PhD2Published – and throughout the month we run dedicated posts about academic writing and literally thousands of tips via Twitter.
+Inspired by the amazing NaNoWriMo (National Novel Writing Month), it caters to the specific needs of academic writers at all stages of their career (from undergrads to the most distinguished of professors).
+It’s hosted by us – PhD2Published – and throughout the month we share dedicated blog posts about academic writing and literally thousands of tips via Twitter and Facebook.

-The idea is that you set yourself a writerly goal and get stuck in with all the information, advice and support you’ll get from others taking part.
+The idea is that you set yourself a writerly goal and get stuck in with all the information, advice and support you’ll get from everyone taking part.
 The month helps us:

-4) And maybe – just maybe – get more done in less time!
+- And maybe – just maybe – get stuff done!

 There are 6 basic rules: